Free vs Paid SEO Audit

-Analyzing websites is no easy feat, so it’s time to party if everything performed well.
-However, as this presumably won’t be the last time you do a website audit, I’d suggest getting together with those involved one more time to go over what performed well, what performed wrong, what you would change if you had to do it again.
+Analyzing websites is no easy feat, so it’s time to party if everything performs well.
+However, as this presumably won’t be the last time you do a website audit, I’d suggest getting together with those involved one more time to go over what performed well, what performed wrong, and what you would change if you had to do it again.

 If you are interested in getting a professional SEO audit for your website, you can look at these plans.